AIDFI Ram Pump

 According to AIDFI, poor maintenance will result in failure of the ram pump.
 Technical support is provided by local individuals, who have been trained in maintenance and routine replacements necessary for the pump.
 Payment for service is provided via a community-managed fund.
 The community using the ram pump may collect a small fee monthly from each household to pay the technicians for maintenance of the system.Interview with representative

 Valves require regular replacement, every 3-6 months.
 Interview with representative

-AIDFI makes 5 different sizes of pumps with intake rates ranging from 10 to 800 litres per minute, pumping 1,500 to 72,000 Litres of water a day, and accommodating delivery heights of up to 200 metres.
+AIDFI manufactures 5 different sizes of pumps with intake rates ranging from 10 to 2500 litres per minute, accommodating delivery heights of up to 200 metres.
 Pumps do not require any electricity or fuel to run.

-Water purification systems can improve drinking water quality.
+Water purification systems to improve drinking water quality.

-Mini Hydro-Electric Power Plant with Re-Circulated Water Power Source Agbanlog, et al. Proceedings of the 2014 Industrial and Systems Engineering Research Conference Y. Guan and H. Liao, eds. not peer reviewed
+Agbanlog, R.C., Chen, G., 2014, Mini Hydro-Electric Power Plant with Re-Circulated Water Power Source, Proceedings of the 2014 Industrial and Systems Engineering Research Conference

-Alternative Approaches to Development: Social Entrepreneurship in the Philippines Master’s thesis. not peer reviewed
+Tantingco, H., 2014, Alternative Approaches to Development: Social Entrepreneurship in the Philippines, thesis, Victoria University of Wellington.

 In context photographs (0)